 The two major universities in the country, the University of the Philippines and Ateneo de Manila University, are also in Quezon City.
 The city also hosts St. Paul University, Miriam College, and Trinity University of Asia.
 Looking for a medical school?
 You can enroll at Far Eastern University Nicanor Reyes Medical Foundation, St. Lukes College of Medicine, and University of the East – Ramon Magsaysay campus.

-Whether you are sending your college kid to school or are interested in leasing out your condo unit to students, Quezon City is a top choice for you.
+Whether you are sending your college kid to school or are interested in leasing out your condo unit to students, investing in a condo for rent in Quezon City is a top choice for you.

 A growing BPO hub